alexnardini/FLAM3_for_SideFX_Houdini/README.md

 like attribute binding, UI building, parameters creations, their visibility conditions, final compile and much more.

-Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load/save flame's file format, response to user actions and much more.
+Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load/save flame's file format, responses/automations to user actions and much more.

 `Compact UI Tabs to acces all functionalities within one simple and coherent interface.`
 ![FLAM3HOUDINI UI Tabs](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_UI_Tabs.jpg)